djreiss/diffimWriteup/README.md

 The `ImageMapReduceTask` also accepts configuration parameters that specify the `mapper` and `reducer` subtasks.
 The `ImageMapReduceTask` then chops up the input `Exposure` and passes those subExposures independently to the `run` method of its `mapper` subtask.
 The `mapper` subtask is a subclass of `ImageMapper`, and its `run` method performs the calculations on the subExposure, returning a modified subExposure (optionally with a modified PSF), along with other metadata.
 (It may optionally return something other than an exposure, e.g. a float, which can be useful for, for example, computing statistics or doing other measurements on a grid across the input Exposure.)
 If the "expanded border" is specified (as is needed by both AL decorrelation and Zogy) then two subExposures are passed to the `mapper`'s `run` method.
 The calculations are to be computed on the expanded subExposure, and then the sub-image of the expanded subExposure corresponding to the original grid element size is returned.
 This allows operations such as convolutions or FFTs to be performed on the larger image and the resulting invalid pixels at the borders are cut away before passing the valid subExposure back to the `reducer` (see the inset of [Figure 7](#figure-7)).

-**Known issue:** We note that the construction of the grid itself is straightforward but may be brittle for certain image dimensions.
-The requirement of adjusting grid parameters for a given image geometry should be addressed.

 The returned, modified subExposures are then stitched together by the `reducer` subtask into a final output `Exposure`, averaging the overlapping regions (by default).

 In order to perform spatially-varying AL decorrelation or Zogy, one simply needs to subclass the `ImageMapper` task and the `ImageMapReduceConfig` configuration class, and configure the `mapper` parameter in that new config to point to this new subclass.

+**Known issues:** The use of `ImageMapReduce` for spatially-varying computations slows down the given computation (AL decorrelation or Zogy) considerably.
+This is unsurprising, due to two extra sets of calculations which are performed in the spatially-varying case: (1) extra kernels are computed for each subImage; (2) multiple copies of each exposure are made (both in pieces for the processing, and in one final exposure when they are stitched together); and (3) extra image area is processed due to overlapping regions of expanded subImages.
+Not to mention the additional operations of splitting, and then re-combining the subImages into a final exposure.
+This could be optimized by altering the grid geometry.
+The default grid geometry splits the $\sim 1,024 x 2,048$ DECam CCD exposure into 1,128 subImages, and given the expanded subImages, $\sim 5\%$ more image is processed.
+The prior (1,128 subImages) is probably overkill given the degree of spatial variation that needs to be captured.

+We also note that the construction of the grid itself is straightforward but may be brittle for certain image dimensions.
+The requirement of adjusting grid geometry for the given image dimensions should be addressed.

 ### 3.1.1. imageMapReduce: AL decorrelation

 The spatially varying AL decorrelation is implemented in the `lsst.ip.diffim.imageDecorrelation` submodule via the `DecorrelateALKernelMapper` subclass of `ImageMapper` and the corresponding `DecorrelateALKernelMapReduceConfig` subclass of `ImageMapReduceConfig`.
 Then the `DecorrelateALKernelSpatialTask` pipe task wraps the construction of the `ImageMapReduceTask` and setting it up to use the `DecorrelateALKernelMapper` as its `mapper`.
 It is this task (the `DecorrelateALKernelSpatialTask`) is called from the `makeDiffim` task.

-**Timing:** Surprisingly, the spatially-varying AL decorrelation is very slightly *faster* than the non-spatially-varying version.
-The reason for this is unclear, since more area is convolved (due to overlapping grid elements) with the `imageMapReduced` variant.
+**Timing:** The AL with the spatially-varying decorrelation takes 126.3 seconds, or nearly $3\times$ longer than the non-spatially-varying version.
+The reason for this is due to the fact that (1) more correction kernels are computed, and (2) more area is convolved (due to overlapping grid elements) with the `imageMapReduced` variant.
+See the **Known issues** subsection above for more on this.

 ### 3.1.2. imageMapReduce: Zogy

 The spatially varying AL decorrelation is implemented in the `lsst.ip.diffim.imageDecorrelation` submodule via the `ZogyMapper` subclass of `ImageMapper` and the corresponding `ZogyMapReduceConfig` subclass of `ImageMapReduceConfig`.
 Then the `ZogyImagePsfMatchTask` pipe task wraps the construction of the `ImageMapReduceTask` and setting it up to use the `DecorrelateALKernelMapper` as its `mapper`.
 It is this task (the `DecorrelateALKernelSpatialTask`) is called from the `makeDiffim` task.

-**Timing:** Contrary to the spatially-varying AL decorrelation, the spatially-varying Zogy implementation takes $\sim 51.7$ seconds, or $\sim 93\%$ longer than the non-spatially-varying version.
+**Timing:** The spatially-varying Zogy implementation takes $\sim 55.3$ seconds, or $\sim 2\times$ longer than the non-spatially-varying version.
 The reasons for this is unclear, except (as mentioned above) with the spatially-varying variant, the Zogy procedure is actually performed on significantly more image area due to the necessity of overlapping grid elements.
 It is quite possible that the grid configuration could be modified to optimize this and bring down computation time; this has not been thoroughly investigated.

 ## 3.2. imageMapReduce: construction of new PSFs